 First Dragon Chapter Books

-The Reluctant Dragon by Kenneth Grahame.
+The Reluctant Dragon: 75th Anniversary Edition by Kenneth Grahame.
 In this beloved classic, a kind, young boy befriends a poetry-loving dragon living in the Downs above his home.
 When the town-folk send for St. George to slay the dragon, the boy must come up with a clever plan to save his friend and convince the townsfolk to accept him.

 Dragonbreath #1 by Ursula Vernon.
 Danny Dragonbreath can’t breathe fire, but he has no fear.
 And that comes in handy when a bad grade at school inspires him to enlist his cousin the sea-serpent’s help with a research project.

-The New Kid at School: Dragon Slayers Academy #1 by Kate McMullen.
+The New Kid at School (Dragon Slayers' Academy, No. 1) by Kate McMullen.
 When a traveling minstrel foretells that he is to become a hero, Wiglaf sets out to fulfill his destiny: he signs up at the Dragon Slayers’ Academy.
 But how can he ever hope to be a dragon slayer when he can’t even stand the sight of blood?

 Three Tales of My Father's Dragon by Ruth Stiles Gannett.
 The classic fantasy trilogy of Elmer Elevator and the flying baby dragon has delighted children and their parents for generations.
 Now, on the occasion of their fiftieth anniversary, Random House is proud to bring the three timeless tales together in one beautiful commemorative edition, complete with the original delightful illustrations.